 The first thing to note is that not every proposal to add costs to an option can plausibly be said to constitute a threat to those who want to pursue the option.
-[EXAMPLE.]
 Let us suppose, however, that this difficulty is addressed by the reference to 'artificial' costs, which implies the existence of some 'natural' or otherwise appropriate baseline of costs and benefits, deviation from which is necessary if an act is to count as a threat.
 Of course, we would then need to address the very difficult problem of where and how to fix the baseline.

-Note, however, that we may circumvent this entire set of problems, since what concerns us here is coercion, not threats.
-The question whether or not the (dis)incentives under discussion are best conceptualized as threats-and thus the question of how to distinguish threats from costadding proposals that are not threats-would require our attention only if we accepted the idea that all threats were coercive.
-But this is false: On any promising account of coercion (or so I believe), whether a proposal is coercive or not depends on whether the (dis)incentives attached to it are of such magnitude as to apply on its recipient an amount of pressure sufficient to eliminate as a genuine option the activity that the proposal aims to discourage.
-A proposal fails to be coercive, then, if the attached (dis)incentives are too insignificant to apply the requisite amount of pressure.
-It is a question, of course, what options we may count as 'genuine'-i.e., as genuinely refusable, as something that someone really could choose to accept or decline, etc. In particular, it is a question whether we should think about the refusability of options in purely descriptive or at least partly in normative terms.
+Note, however, that we are able to circumvent this entire set of problems, since what concerns us here is coercion, not threats.
+The question whether or not the (dis)incentives under discussion are best conceptualized as threats-and thus the question of how to distinguish threats from cost-adding proposals that are not threats-would require our attention only if we accepted the idea that all threats were coercive.
+But this is false: on any promising account of coercion, whether or not a proposal is coercive depends on whether the (dis)incentives attached to it are of such magnitude as to apply to its recipient a degree of pressure sufficient to eliminate as a genuine option the activity that the proposal aims to discourage.
+A proposal fails to be coercive, then, if the attached (dis)incentives are not significant enough to apply the requisite degree of pressure.
+It is a question, of course, beyond what threshold of refusability an option should count as 'genuine'-as something that the person in question really could choose to accept or decline.
+(It is also a question whether we should think about the refusability of options in purely descriptive or at least partly in normative terms.)
 But whatever view we take, it does not affect my point.
-If what I've said so far is correct, then the question we should be asking is not whether perfectionist (dis)incentives count as threats, but simply whether they need be coercive-to which the plain answer is no. Any plausible view of the degree of pressure that a proposal need apply in order to count as coercive would not designate our normal subsidization and taxation practices-say, a \$1 tax on an otherwise \$10 activity-as applying coercive pressure on those they address.
+If what I've said so far is correct, then the question we should be asking is not whether perfectionist (dis)incentives count as threats, but simply whether they need be coercive-to which the plain answer is no. Any plausible view of the degree of pressure that a proposal need apply in order to count as coercive would not designate our normal subsidization and taxation practices-say, a \$1 tax on a \$10 activity-as applying coercive pressure on their addressees.